Equity Stripping for Asset Protection

 How Lien Priority Makes Equity Stripping Work

-Lien priority follows a first-in-time rule.
+Lien priority follows a first-in-time rule in every state.
 A mortgage recorded before a judgment lien takes priority over that lien.
-When a creditor forces a sale, proceeds are distributed in lien order.
-The first mortgage gets paid in full before the second mortgage, and both get paid before the judgment creditor.
+When a creditor forces a sale, proceeds are distributed in lien order: the first mortgage is paid in full before the second mortgage, and both are paid before the judgment creditor.
 If the combined liens equal or exceed the property’s value, the judgment creditor receives nothing.

 Equity stripping exploits this priority system deliberately.
 The property owner borrows against the asset before any judgment lien is recorded, and the lender’s mortgage or security interest takes the senior position.
 The creditor’s only option is to wait, hoping the property appreciates beyond the lien amount or the owner pays down the loan and rebuilds exposed equity.